-When it comes to purchasing a SIEM solution, the market has an abundance of choice.
+When it comes to purchasing a SIEM solution, or security tools in general, the market has an abundance of choice.
 From larger companies like IBM, Intel and HE, to SolarWinds and Manage Engine, there is a solution for almost every size and style of company.
-There are even free open source options, although open source projects usually have very low development budget, which means these options are probably not the best.
+There are even free open source options, although open-source projects usually have meager development budgets, which means these options are probably not the best.

 Before choosing a SIEM tool, it’s important to evaluate your goals.
 For example, if you’re looking for a SIEM tool to meet regulatory requirements, generating reports will be one of your foremost priorities.